icgc/icgc-download-client/README.md

 data streams to use when downloading under `repo.transport.parallel` or `REPO_TRANSPORT_PARALLEL` Most clients can be made to download using the UDT protocol by using the `repo.udt` config option.

+To more easily create a properly formatted configuration file, you can use the `configure` command.
+This will start a series of prompts for you to enter application paths, access credentials, output directories and logfile locations.
+Any of these prompts can be  bypassed by immediatly pressing the enter key if the parameter is not relevant for your planned use of ICGC-get.
+By default, `configure` will write to the default config file, but the destination can be overwritten with the `-d` tag.
+Should there be an extant configuration file at the target destination, existing configuration values can be kept by immediatly pressing enter in response to the prompt.

 ## Access

 ### Collaboratory and AWS